Allowable Costs

 Second Residence

-Subject to Annual Loan Limits, a student and spouse/partner who maintain separate residences due to the student’s post-secondary studies can be allowed $551 to cover the additional housing costs, over and above the married/common-law living allowance.
+Subject to Annual Loan Limits, a student and spouse/partner who maintain separate residences due to the student’s post-secondary studies can be allowed additional funding to cover the additional housing costs, over and above the married/common-law living allowance.
 This amount is the equivalent of the Rent/Mortgage and Utilities component of the Single/Separated/Divorced/Widowed with No Dependants and Paying Rent or Mortgage living allowance.

 Documentation showing that both residences are being maintained is required.